hanrichard/Notebook/aws/aws learning doc/vpc.md

 - do not require vpn peer
 - requires a load balancer on service VPC and ENI on custom vpc

-In a custom VPC with new subnets in each AZ, there is a route that supports communication across all subnets/AZs.
+- In a custom VPC with new subnets in each AZ, there is a route that supports communication across all subnets/AZs.
 Plus a default SG with an allow rule 'All traffic, all protocols, all ports, from anything using this default SG'.

+- When I create a new security group, all outbound traffic is allowed by default.